Cost of living · Cape Coral, Florida · 2026

 How much does housing cost in Cape Coral?

 A 2-bedroom apartment in Cape Coral costs approximately $1,961 per month based on HUD Fair Market Rent data.
-Housing makes up about 23% of the total monthly budget.
+At about 46% of the monthly needs budget, housing is the largest cost category here.

 Is Cape Coral more expensive than the national average?